Some of my best gains in the gym have come during my busiest and most stressful times.

 The one exception is your pulling work.
 I'm not a fan of low-rep barbell rows because form often deteriorates into something resembling a monkey humping a football.
 For your heavy pull, I'd rather have you do weighted chin-ups or dumbbell rows and save barbell rows or other rowing variations for moderate and light work.

+Pick exercise pairings with the least amount of overlap possible.
 This is especially important when pairing a lower body exercise and a pull.
 For example, if you're deadlifting, avoid pairing it with rowing variations like barbell and T-bar rows that are also lower back intensive.

 Also avoid pairing exercises that are highly grip-intensive, though this can be tricky when using deadlifting variations or single-leg work with heavy dumbbells.
 In those cases, you may need to use straps.